kaspermarstal/bookify/README.md

 	]

-The result will be returned form the cache next time the search is performed.
-GoogleBooks will fallback to normal http reqeusts if superagent argument is left out.
+The result will be returned form the cache the next time the search is performed.
+GoogleBooks use a regular superagent instance (i.e. without cache) if the `superagent` argument is left out.

 ## Advanced Usage

 The search method optionally accepts an options object.
 See below for an overview of the available options.

-	import googleBooks from 'googlebooks';
+	import googlebooks from 'googlebooks';

 	const options = {
 		key: "YOUR API KEY",